Rohit-83/COVID/README.md

 # COVID
-A basic website showing status of COVID-19 patients in India
+A basic website showing live status of COVID-19 patients in India